New Colombo Plan Mobility Grants - 2019 Round

 - A semester grant provides between $3,000 and $7,000 per Student.

-- Stronger preference in the selection criteria for applications that align to the greatest extent with NCP strategic objectives.
+- Prioritisation in the selection criteria for applications that align to the greatest extent with NCP strategic objectives.
 Projects that support semester-based and longer-term study, internships, language acquisition and mobility partnerships will continue to be prioritised.

 - Selection will consider the applicants’ track records in meeting reporting requirements and their history in refunding unallocated grants (universities will be punished for poor grant acquittal history).